 Located atop Beacon Hill on land once owned by the state’s first elected governor, John Hancock, the State House was completed in 1798.
 The Federalist-style building, sometimes called the “New” State House,” replaced the Old State House on Court Street as the seat of the Massachusetts government.
 The latter building built in 1713, is the oldest surviving public building in Boston and now houses a historical museum.

-This past October, the Old State House saw its own time capsule excitement, when officials opened a 113-year-old container that had been encased in the head of a golden lion statue on top of the building.
+In October 2014, the Old State House saw its own time capsule excitement, when officials opened a 113-year-old container that had been encased in the head of a golden lion statue on top of the building.
 Its contents, including sealed letters, photographs, and newspaper articles, were found to be in near-perfect condition.

 The capsule placed by Revere and Adams in 1795 was first removed from the State House cornerstone in 1855, during emergency repairs to the building, and its contents were placed in a copper box, replacing the original cowhide container.
-It was then reburied and did not see the light of day again—until yesterday.
+It was then reburied and did not see the light of day again—until 2014.

 When workers repairing a water leak at the State House spotted the time capsule, they called in the staff from the Boston Museum of Fine Arts.
 As reported in the Boston Globe, the excavation began when workers dislodged the cornerstone from the building and propped it up on wooden blocks so that one of the museum’s conservators, Pam Hatchfield, could slide underneath.
 Hatchfield painstakingly tapped away at the block, taking periodic breaks to warm up out of the wind and snow.
 As she worked, tiny coins fell out of the plaster encasing the time capsule.
 Public officials had tossed in the coins, which appeared to be silver, for good luck during the 1855 reburial ceremony.